plicease-legacy/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 IRC discussion URL for x\_IRC meta (maybe changed to non x\_ meta if/when IRC becomes formally supported).

+## version\_plugin

+Specify an alternative to OurPkgVersion for updating the versions in .pm files.

 # SEE ALSO

 - [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla)